cxxpxr/monke/README.md

 Prevent hackers from spying on your monkey business!

-Monke is a plug and play transport layer for mirror.
+Monke is a plug and play encrypted transport layer for mirror.